Bypass navigation bar

 Construction Technology and other construction-related courses combine classroom lecture with labs that stress hands-on skills.
 All programs require participation in cooperative classes with industry employers.

-Our catalog provides detailed information about the courses we offer and the courses required for degree and certificate options in Construction Technology.
+The catalog provides detailed information about the courses required for degree and certificate options in Construction Technology.

 There are no special requirements to enter most of our construction-related programs.